-Here’s a few highlights of local cuisine to consider trying while in the region.
+Here’s a few highlights of Armenian cuisine to consider trying while in the region.

 Where to Eat?